akshay196/project_documentation/chapter1/installation.md

 When to use ManageIQ in production environment, users normally download virtual appliances and deploy onto virtualization platform like OpenStack or VMware.

 For getting started with ManageIQ, it is also available as vagrant Box or Docker image.
-These are simpler way to know ManageIQ.
+These are simpler ways to know ManageIQ.

 For this guide, we will launch ManageIQ VM using QEmu/KVM.
 It is then configured to connect to virtulization platform so that it can be managed.
 We will discuss this in next chapter.